jorgeramira/ha-plant-tracking/README.md

-# Excellent points.
-You're absolutely right — the README should flow from **what the project is doing** to **how it’s done**, and then into **specific code examples with explanations**, instead of jumping right into code blocks.

-Also, your tone should reflect that this is a **knowledge-sharing repo**, not something you're formally maintaining or offering support for — but you're open to feedback and happy to learn from others.

-Here’s a **revised structure and tone** for your README with your notes fully incorporated:
+## 🌿 Smart Indoor Plant Dashboard with Home Assistant

 ---

-## 🌿 Smart Indoor Plant Dashboard with Home Assistant

 A few years ago, I had two beautiful Calatheas.
 I didn’t know then that they were the divas of the plant world — dramatic, demanding, and quick to decline if you get things wrong.
 Without any feedback from them (besides looking a bit sad), they eventually died. 😔